PySimpleGUI/PySimpleGUI/docs/cookbook.md

 This is a slightly more complex, but more realistic version that reads input from the user and displays that input as text in the window.
 Your program is likely to be doing both of those activities so this pattern will likely be your starting point.

-Do not worry yet what all of these statements mean.
+Do not worry yet what all these statements mean.
 Just copy the template so you can start to experiment and discover  how PySimpleGUI programs work.

 ```python